andresmaopal/Excel_to_LakeFormation_permissions/README.md

 * **ResourcePermissions**

-  * A Supported Lake Formation permission, to specify more than one use comma separation.
+  * A Supported Lake Formation permission, to specify more than one use comma separation:
   * **S** SELECT
   * **I** INSERT
   * **U** UPDATE